softwaresecured/eslint-plugin-ssrules/docs/rules/detect-bad-hash-algorithm.md

-# Checks for the use of bad hashing algorithms that have been shown to collide (bad-hash-algorithm)
+# Checks for the use of bad hashing algorithms that have been shown to collide (detect-bad-hash-algorithm)

 Please describe the origin of the rule here.